Have you been struggling with finding a job in Germany? Despite being highly qualified and having relevant work experience?

 Instead, why not take a few online courses on Udemy from as low as 9.99€ and download some apps for grammar and vocabulary exercises if you’re a complete novice.

 If you already have the basics, take your learning to the next level by getting a virtual tutor on italki to practice speaking and grammar.
 Then, to prepare yourself for exams and certification, use the fantastic online (based in Berlin actually!) language school Lingoda to take virtual classroom tuition.
 They also issue CEFR certificates, so your qualification is formally recognised.

 Your CV and Cover Letter

 In a previous article, we covered this topic in detail and gave 5 common mistakes which foreigners make on their CVs when applying for jobs in Germany.

-Suffice to say that the German CV format, even if applying for English speaking jobs in Germany, is quite different to a standard, international Anglo-American CV format.
+Suffice to say that the German CV format, even if applying for English speaking jobs in Germany, or entry-level jobs, is quite different to the standard Anglo-American CV format.

 Expanding on this, the cover letter is the most important part of the German job application and should be personalised for each job you apply for.